|Homepage:||Click to visit|

 This course offers a short but immersive experience to students interested in learning about the nature of innovations and the consumption preferences in two countries (India in South Asia, and United Arab Emirates in the Middle East) that are important (business) partners of the West, including the US.
 The scope of the course is, by design, broad.
 The program will consist of informative visits, focusing on innovations and/or consumption patterns, with local entrepreneurial firms, global/multinational firms, and when possible, government agencies.
 Students will be exposed to relevant elements of innovation and consumption cultures of India and the UAE, and to trends in the IT/BPO sectors, sustainable energy technologies, consulting, human resources, manufacturing, and domestic consumptions on selected products.
 An enduring theme in the program will be to learn about developing and maintaining professional relationships with firms/personnel from India and the UAE.
 Intertwined with the professional experiences, the program will feature cultural experiences, including The Desert Safari in the Arabian Desert, visits to the top of Burj Khalifa (in Dubai), Masder City and the Sheikh Zayed Grand Mosque (Abu Dhabi), Taj Mahal (in Agra), and Old Delhi, and the many sights, sounds, and tastes of Dubai and New Delhi.
 This rich mix of experiences will hopefully enable the participant to appreciate the past, present, and in some cases, visions of the future of the two countries, and to reflect on their potential for creating value in the global economy.

 The class will meet in Delhi.
 Students will make various visits to companies and cultural sites around Delhi, in addition to Agra to visit the Taj Mahal.
-The group will then fly to Dubai for the remainder of the course.
+The group will fly to Mumbai for two days of company visits, and then on to Dubai for the remainder of the course.
 While staying in Dubai the class will also make a day trip to Abu Dhabi.

 COMM 4589; 3 credits

-- Develop a better understanding of the business environment in India (specifically New Delhi) and UAE (Dubai)
+- Develop a better understanding of the business environment in India (specifically New Delhi and Mumbai) and UAE (Dubai)

 - Explore how culture and socio-economic factors influence the business environment